 - Emergency aid will be awarded to a company or a business providing the services to the student.
 No funding will be made directly to the student.

 This emergency aid may affect a student's financial aid.
-It is recommended that the student checks with the Financial Aid Department before accepting this aid.
+It is recommended that the student check with the Financial Aid Department before accepting this aid.

 - Grant may be awarded ONCE a semester